aws-observability/application-signals-demo/README.md

 This code for sample application is intended for demonstration purposes only.
 It should not be used in a production environment or in any setting where reliability/security is a concern.

 # Prerequisite

+## Option 1: Using AWS CodeBuild (Recommended - No Local Setup Required)
+* AWS CLI 2.x is installed.
+For more information about installing the AWS CLI, see [Install or update the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+* AWS CDK >= v2.1024.0 is installed - https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install
+* Node.js >= v18.0.0 is installed.

+## Option 2: Local Build Environment
 * A Linux machine with x86-64 (AMD64) architecture is required for building Docker images for the sample application.
 * Docker is installed and running on the machine.
 * AWS CLI 2.x is installed.
 For more information about installing the AWS CLI, see [Install or update the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+* Golang is installed.

+## Additional Prerequisites for Deployment
 * kubectl is installed - https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html
 * eksctl is installed - https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html
 * jq is installed - https://jqlang.github.io/jq/download/
-* AWS CDK >= v2.208.0 is installed - https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install
+* AWS CDK >= v2.1024.0 is installed - https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install
 * Node.js >= v18.0.0 is installed.
 * Golang is installed.
 * [Optional] If you plan to install the infrastructure resources using Terraform, terraform cli is required. https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli